curl/everything-curl/libcurl-http/cookies.md

 By default and by design, libcurl makes transfers as basic as possible and features need to be enabled to get used.
-One such feature is HTTP cookies, more known as just plain and simply "cookies".
+One such feature is HTTP cookies, more known as just plain and simply cookies.

 Cookies are name/value pairs sent by the server (using a `Set-Cookie:` header) to be stored in the client, and are then supposed to get sent back again in